 On a busy or off-day, you do not have an obligation to attend a class and end up not actually learning anything productively.
 The choice of when and how much to study is in your hands.

-Applications would likely provide you with a crossword puzzle, MCQ, or a game to speed up your vocabulary review.
+Applications would likely provide you with a crossword puzzle, an MCQ, or a game to speed up your vocabulary review.
 Or even role-playing to immerse yourself in scenarios and dialogue.

 It also includes speaking and listening exercises, which are more fruitful than learning to talk alone.